Can we tentatively reserve a date on your calendar without a deposit, while we decide on venues?

 What are the musical differences between your various group sizes?

 Our trio is ideal for intimate settings where the goal is background music for listening.
-The trio can provide dance music too if needed, and is also ideal in a swing-era style application.
+The trio can provide dance music too if needed, and is also ideal in a background jazz and swing-era style application.
 It can either have an upbeat feel, or a classy, sophisticated elegance for more formal settings.

 All group sizes can be presented either with or without vocals, depending on our client’s objectives.